descent1511/descent1511/README.md

 ## About Me

-Hi, I'm Le Hoang Truong, a third-year student at ITMO University with a passion for algorithms and software development.
+Hi, I'm Le Hoang Truong, graduated at ITMO University with a passion for algorithms and software development.

 - 🔭 I’m currently working on enhancing my knowledge in back-end development.
 - 🌱 I’m currently learning advanced optimization methods.